xealstorm/NewsFeedONF/README.md

 In this project, you will have a news feed activity.
 It retrieves the data from the local JSON file.
 JSON is parsed manually and elements has been created from the parsed data.

-All the logical operations are happening in `MyNewsActivity.kt` and the layout for the list items is stored in `news_item.xml` file.
+All the logical operations are happening in `NewsActivity.kt` and the layout for the list items is stored in `news_item.xml` file.
 There is only one data class for `News` element and it's in `model` folder.

 The Application is written in Kotlin.